Tobs40/rust-voltorb-flip-solver/README.md

 <ul>
   <li>uses all cores</li>
   <li>very performant (given the difficulty of the task)</li>
-  <li>nice colorful graphic user interface, babyproof, worst you can do is restart the calculation</li>
+  <li>nice colorful graphic user interface, missclick-proof, worst you can do is restart the calculation</li>
   <li>optimal and correct, assuming perfect randomness (someone provided me with Nintendo's level generation algorithm)</li>
   <li>displays the actualy win chance and, if you're curious, the chances of being a bomb/1/2/3 for each square</li>
 </ul>